LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 Set parameters for your style sheet by:

 1. creating your own [`matplotlibrc` file](https://matplotlib.org/stable/users/explain/customizing.html), or
 1. updating values stored in the dictionary-like variable `plt.rcParams`

-Let’s change the style of our overlaid density lines using the second method
+Let us change the style of our overlaid (覆盖的) density lines using the second method

 ```{code-cell} ipython3
 :hide-output: false